 Getting in shape requires dedication and motivation - but some help from the latest fitness trackers and smartwatches doesn’t hurt either…

 “They’re also a great way to actually monitor your exercise and fitness levels.
 Not so long ago if you went for a run you had to guess the pace you were running at and how hard you were working.
-This made it easy to think you were working hard enough – when really you weren’t!
-Now you can track the speed you’re travelling and the level of intensity you’re working at.
-The other great thing about wearable tech is that you can record your workouts so you can see where you’re improving, which is great for motivation.”
+This made it easy to think you were working hard enough – when really you weren’t!”

 “There are thousands of apps designed to support wearable technology,” says Brabon.
 “Apps such as MapMyRun are fantastic for keeping track of your workouts, and even sharing them with others.”

 Stevens believes it’s the collaborative aspect of these apps that make them so successful.
 “It’s a great way to encourage one another and motivate those that need that extra push,” she says.
 “These apps can help us connect with like-minded people all over the world.
 Technology can help us set scores and beat our personal best.”

 They’re also a great way to keep exercising if you travel a lot for work or want to maintain your fitness while on holiday.

 “People all around the world can upload runs, rides, hikes or swims via these apps that you can then try yourself,” says Brabon.
 “It’s a good way to experience some local culture, explore your surroundings and still get in a workout.”

 Dani Stevens loves fitness apps as a great way to connect with like-minded people.
 She uses fitness tech to encourage herself and others to go that extra mile in exercising

 While wearable tech can help you achieve your fitness goals, “it’s essential you seek advice from a qualified fitness professional in order to find the right training programme for your ability,” says Brabon.